Echo Hills Elementary School

 Parents/Guardians who choose to transport their child(ren) home must remain in their vehicles at all times.
 Please line up around the perimeter of the lot as shown in the diagram above.
 Please also prepare a 8.5 x 11 sized sign with the last name(s) of the children you are picking up marked in large block letters.
 That sign should be placed on the passenger side of your vehicle dashboard so it can be easily seen by our staff.
 Those names will be called out by the staff members assisting with the car rider line..
 Generally, the youngest children will be lined up closest to the crosswalk.

-Walkers (see above definition) will be dismissed from the playground door and will leave school property immediately and independently on foot.
+Walkers (see above definition) will be dismissed from Door #9 on the South side of the building and will leave school property immediately and independently on foot.

 Daycares will park in the space noted above and children will be assisted while crossing the cross walk to those vehicles.